‘Linda, I’m going to Indonesia!’ said my boss with his smiley face. Of course I was happy to hear that.

 Hundreds of megaliths stand on the ground as part of the ritual in Bori Parinding.
 Each stone represents the past social status of the dead person.
 Bori Parinding can easily be reached by public transport to Batutumonga from Bolu Market.

-There are two kinds of local public transport in Tana Toraja: pete-pete (blue or yellow minibus), or kijang (it can be a real Toyota Kijang, or a car with a yellow numberplate).
+There are two kinds of local public transport in Tana Toraja: pete-pete (blue or yellow minibus), or kijang (it can be a real Toyota Kijang, or a car with a yellow number/license plate).
 Pete-petes have a fixed route and price while kijangs don’t.
 Most of the top attractions in Tana Toraja can be reached by public transport, but it will take ages, because they only leave when the vehicle is full.
 Though public transport is supposed to have yellow number plates, some private cars take passengers as well.

 Hitchiking would be fun in Tana Toraja, but make sure you get in a private car instead of a nice kijang with black number-plates, or the driver will ask you to pay.